 For costs, a cheap quesadilla runs 15 pesos (just over $1) at one of the stands, a nicer taco is about 40 pesos (about $3.25), and a veggie meal at one of the handful of restaurants in town runs up to $10 or $15 USD.
-I was lucky to have friends in town so I could split one of the big pizzas for our weekly Friday-night gatherings, and my friends Victoria and Steve often hosted potlucks.
-I drink a lot of coffee, so although I made my own pot each day, the food budget included many espressos each week.
-My food budget was pretty generous so if you cook at home, even cooking meat I think you could get by on 1000 pesos each week.
-I often bought organic veggies (expensive) at the Friday market in Sayulita, so the food budget is generous for a range of eating styles.
+I was luck to have friends in town so I could split one of the big pizzas for our weekly Friday-night gatherings, and my friends Victoria and Steve often hosted potlucks.
+I drink coffee a lot, so though I made my own pot each day, the food budget included several expressos each week.
+My food budget was pretty generous so if you cooked at home, even cooking meat I think you could get by on 1000 pesos each week.
+I often bought organic veggies at the Friday market in Sayulita, so the food budget really is generous.

 Getting From Here to There